pantheon-systems/documentation/source/_docs/guides/lando.md

 1. Your WP configuration file still needs to be created.
 You can actually do this from the command line.
 However, we’re going to go to do this the ol’ fashioned way through the browser.

 1. In your browser, enter in the URL given to you above: _http://yourappname.lndo.site_.
 You’ll notice WordPress’s _Famous Five Minute install_ screen.

 1. Click next after choosing your preferred language and click Let’s Go on the following screen.

-1. In Lando, for a WordPress installation without Pantheon, the Database, Username, and Password are all `WordPress` and Database Host is `database` (the database host is case-sensitive).
+1. In Lando, for a WordPress installation without Pantheon, the Database, Username, and Password are all `wordpress` and Database Host is `database` (the all values are case-sensitive).
 Enter your credentials and complete the installation process!
 Congrats!
 You now have Lando installed with WordPress!

 <div class="alert alert-info" role="alert" markdown="1">
 #### Note {.info}